 Of course, Donatella has since been vindicated, as Casato Prime Donne is today producing utterly stupendous Brunello di Montalcino, loved by critics and aficionados alike.
 Her most revolutionary brand is the Prime Donne selection, which is chosen each year by a tasting panel of four women.
 Elegant, refined, complex, and long-lived, it is more than a match for super-expensive labels such as Poggio di Sotto and Casanova di Neri.

-A fitting testament to the energy, hard work, and brilliance of the team at Casato Prime Donne!
+It is a fitting testament to the energy, hard work, and brilliance of the team at Casato Prime Donne!
+Enjoy a tour and VIP tasting at this exquisite winery while on a Private Wine Tour of Montalcino, organized with Cellar Tours.

 Brunello di Montalcino Progetto Prime Donne